odarriba/docker-plex/README.md

 * Restart Avahi's daemon: `sudo /etc/init.d/avahi-daemon restart`

 **But why you need to install this on your host and not in the container?** Because if you don't do it this way, the discovery message won't be able to reach your computers.

+**What will I get with this approach?:** The service will be announced on the network, but you will have to login with your account to detect your server.
+Also, all the streaming you receive is going to be reduced as if you are in an external network.

+### Insecure method

+The method described in this section is **insecure and non-recommended**.
+But at the moment of writing this, Plex appears to be incompatible with a double NAT configuration like the one Docker has.

+But, if you are brave like a viking, you can use it at your own risk.

+The idea is to attach the Docker container to the network stack of your host.
+To do it, you can simply change the `-h your_host_name` to `--net=host` and everything should work.

+**Disadvantages (for disclaimers):** connecting your container to your host network stack means that the container can listen to everything you receive.
+It will use as many ports as it needs but it's completely insecure and it isn't the correct approach for an isolated service.

 ## Auto start the service